kentan88/aass/README.md

   aass(column: :status) do
     from :unassigned do
       # higher has priority
-      to :assigned, if: :can_assign?
+      to :assigned, if: :can_assign?, after: :notify_customer
       to :postponed, if: :can_postpone?
-      to :cancel, if: :can_cancel?
+      to :cancelled, if: :can_cancel?, after: :remove_items
     end

     from :assigned do